fossabot/zip/README.md

 All functions in Bejo are nested inside modules.
-Module names in Bejo are inferred from their file paths, so a Bejo file named `example.bejo` will become a module named `example`.
+Module names in Bejo are inferred from their file paths, so a Bejo file named `example.zp` will become a module named `example`.
 All functions inside this file will belong to this module.

 The `sum` function can be called like so: